boolder-org/boolder-rails/README.md

 # Optional: JOSM

-Josm is an open-source tool used by the OpenStreetMap community.
+Josm is an open source tool used by the OpenStreetMap community.
 We use it to edit GeoJson files.

 - Follow the instructions here: `https://josm.openstreetmap.de/wiki/Download#macOS`